csiro-robotics/deepseagrass/README.md

 <a name="acknowledgements"></a>
 ## Acknowledgements
 This work was done in collaboration between CSIRO Data61, CSIRO Oceans and Atmosphere, Babel-sbf and QUT and was funded by CSIRO’s Active Integrated Matter and Machine Learning and Artificial Intelligence (MLAI) Future Science Platform.
-S.R., R.M. and F.M. acknowledge continued support from the Queensland University of Technology (QUT) through the Centre for Robotics.